integrating-architecture/JamnServer/README.md

 # JamnServer
-Just Another Micro Node Server
+### Just Another Micro Node Server

-Jamn is an experimental, lightweight socket-based text server designed for easy startup, independence and easy customization.
+Jamn is an experimental, lightweight socket-based server designed for easy startup, independence and easy customization.
+The purpose is textdata based interprocess communication e.g. with JSON/XML/HTML etc. based on a rudimentary HTML compatible protocol.

 The implementation has NO dependencies on external libraries, uses only standard Java SE classes and is implemented in a single class file.